heipacker/meteor-package-tools/README.md

 {{dapp_formatBalance "1000000133" "0,0.00[0000]" "ether"}}
 ```

-If you leave the last value it will use `EthTools.getUnit()`, as reactive localstorage variable.
+If you leave the last value it will use `MoacTools.getUnit()`, as reactive localstorage variable.

 ```html
 {{dapp_formatBalance "1000000133" "0,0.00"}}
 ```

-Use then `EthTools.setUnit(finney')` to change the unit and displayed balances.
+Use then `MoacTools.setUnit(finney')` to change the unit and displayed balances.

 ***

-### EthTools.toWei
+### MoacTools.toWei

-    EthTools.toWei(number, unit)
+    MoacTools.toWei(number, unit)

 Formats an amount of any supported unit (see [Usage](#usage)) into wei.

 Default is unit `ether`.

-Additionally this function uses the reactive `EthTools.getUnit()` variable, when no `unit` was given.
+Additionally this function uses the reactive `MoacTools.getUnit()` variable, when no `unit` was given.
-You can then reactivly change the unit using `EthTools.setUnit('finney')`
+You can then reactivly change the unit using `MoacTools.setUnit('finney')`

 **Parameters**